ReasonPlan: Unified Scene Prediction and Decision Reasoning for Closed-loop Autonomous Driving: Method

 To enhance scene understanding and effectively align the visual feature space with the semantic space of language, we introduce a temporally self-supervised NSP task, as illustrated in Fig.~\ref{fig: NSP}.
 The input to our model consists of multi-view RGB images denoted as {$\mathbf{X}_{v_t} \in \mathbb{R}^{N \times W \times H \times 3}$}, where $N$ is the number of views, and $W$ and $H$ are the width and height of each image.
 We first resize the all-view images into grids.
 Additionally, we adopt an AnyRes~\cite{liu2024llavanext} partitioning strategy that divides the front view $\mathbf{X}_{f_t}$ into four spatial grids to increase the model’s efficiency and ability to capture fine-grained spatial details.
 Each gird is processed by the vision encoder SigLIP~\cite{zhai2023sigmoid}, yielding a visual feature tensor $\mathbf{Z}_{v_t} \in \mathbb{R}^{L_v \times D_v}$, where $L_v$ and $D_v$ denote the number of visual tokens per grid and the visual embedding dimension.
 To align these features with the textual space, we apply a two-layer MLP projection module that maps $\mathbf{Z}_{v_t}$ to $\mathbf{H}_{v_t} \in \mathbb{R}^{L_v \times D_p}$, where $D_p$ denotes the language embedding dimension.
 This process can be formally written as:

-Considering the critical role of both vehicle dynamics and high-level driving intent, we introduce a context encoder, a two-layer MLP module, to embed the ego vehicle’s current velocity $\boldsymbol{v}$, acceleration $\boldsymbol{a}$, and navigation command $\texttt{cmd}$ into a context representation:
+Considering the critical role of both vehicle dynamics and high-level driving intent, we introduce a context encoder, a two-layer MLP module, to embed the ego vehicle’s current velocity $\boldsymbol{v}$, acceleration $\boldsymbol{a}$, and driving command $\texttt{cmd}$ (e.g. turn left) into a context representation:

 This encoded context is then fused with the visual features $\mathbf{H}_{v_t}$ to guide the prediction of future scene representation.
 After the LLM, we can estimate the latent visual embedding $\mathbf{\hat{H}}_{v_{t+3}}$.
 For self-supervised labeling, we utilize the multi-view images at a 3-second time horizon $\mathbf{{X}}_{v_{t+3}}$ as the target future frame.
 These images are processed through the identical SigLIP encoder and MLP projection after AnyRes grid processing, yielding latent visual representations $\mathbf{{H}}_{v_{t+3}}$ as self-supervision signals.
 In autonomous driving, the front-view image contains the most semantically informative content, capturing critical cues for trajectory planning.
 Our ablation study (in Appendix~\ref{sup: ablation}) also reveals that, for NSP task, training front-view achieves performance on par with the full-view setting.
 To improve training efficiency and eliminate redundant computation, we uniformly adopt the front-view NSP in subsequent experiments.
 While the MSE loss is computed solely on the front-view, the full image features are retained as condition, providing comprehensive contextual information for the subsequent reasoning process.